 The Consolation/Bereavement Ministry sponsors the Mass of Remembrance every November 2nd (All Souls Day).
 They also sponsor a coffee in December before the first holidays for those who have lost a loved one during the year.

-Beginning in the fall of 2014 Consolation/Bereavement Ministry will offer two support groups for those grieving the lost of a loved one.
-One group will meet during the day and the other in the evening.
+Consolation/Bereavement Ministry will offer two support groups annually for those grieving the loss of a loved one.
+One group will meet in the spring and the other in the fall.
 The group will consist of no more that 10; the scheduled meetings will be held once a week, lasting approximately one hour.